Feed The Need 2020

 Founded in 1987, Feed My Starving Children (FMSC) is a Christian non-profit organization committed to feeding God’s children hungry in body and spirit.
 The approach is simple: volunteers hand-pack meals specially formulated for malnourished children, and we send them to partners around the world where they’re used to operate orphanages, schools, clinics and feeding programs to break the cycle of poverty.
 FMSC food has reached more than 70 countries in our history.

 Bethlehem supports FMSC through arranging volunteers to attend a meal packing session.
-To volunteer for Bethlehem packing event, please fill out the volunteer page by clicking here.

 For more information about FMSC, go to fmsc.org

 With its inception in 1969, CROP Hunger Walks are “viewed by many as the granddaddy of charity walks,” notes the Los Angeles Times (Oct.
 26, 2009).